UseMuffin/Multiselect/README.md

 ]);
 ```

-When the same author marks a fourth article as featured, the article that we
+When the same author marks a fourth article as featured, one other article must
-have modified the least-recently will loose it's 'featured' status.
+be un-fetured.
+In this case we choose the the least-recently modified.

 ### Config options

 ```
-$this->addBehavior('Multiselect', [
+$this->addBehavior('Multiselect.Multiselect', [

     // The field that is used as a select, must be a boolean 'field' => 'featured',

-    // The active field is marked as true and the inactive fields as false
+    // By default, the active field is marked as true and the inactive fields as
-    // you can do the opposite by making this option false 'state' => true,
+    // are marked false.
+Make it the opposite by setting this option to false 'state' => true,

-    // If you want the selects to be restricted to sub-groups of your talbe,
+    // If you want the selects to be restricted to sub-groups within your talbe,
     // use this field to mark the grouping fields 'matchingFields' => ['author_id'],

-    // If you want to allow more than one option to be selected at the time,
+    // You can allow more than one option to be selected simultaneously,
-    // then you also need to define the order in which to unselect them when
+    // then you also need to define the order in which we unselect the items when
-    // we reach the maximum limit of selected fields 'limit' => 2,
+    // the maximum limit of selected items is reached.
+    'limit' => 2,
     'order' => [
         'approved' => 'ASC',